@squawk

 MIT License npm TypeScript

 Pure parsing library for aviation weather strings.
-Parses raw METAR, SPECI, TAF, SIGMET, AIRMET, and PIREP text into fully typed, structured objects.
+Parses raw METAR, SPECI, TAF, SIGMET, AIRMET, PIREP, and FD (winds and temperatures aloft) text into fully typed, structured objects.
 The core @squawk/weather export contains no network calls - consumers provide raw weather strings however they obtain them (ADDS API, AVWX, local feed, file dump) and the package returns structured results.

 An opt-in fetch layer is available at @squawk/weather/fetch for consumers who want to pull live data directly from the Aviation Weather Center (AWC) text API.
 It uses the Node 22+ global fetch; pulling it in is a choice so the core parsing import graph stays network-free.